lagimik/PartnerCrucible/SecuritySolutionArea.md

 Source | Description | Notes
 :----- | :---------- | :----
 [Azure Sentinel Technical Playbook for MSSPs](http://aka.ms/azsentinelmssp)| How to deploy Azure Sentinel as a managed security services provider | March 2021
+[Microsoft Sentinel for MSSPs](https://learn.microsoft.com/en-us/azure/sentinel/multiple-tenants-service-providers) | If you're a managed security service provider (MSSP) and you're using Azure Lighthouse to offer security operations center (SOC) services to your customers, you can manage your customers' Microsoft Sentinel resources directly from your own Azure tenant, without having to connect to the customer's tenant | Microsoft Learn
 [Sentinel Migration Guides](https://docs.microsoft.com/en-us/azure/sentinel/migration)| These are detailed guides to migrate from ArcSight, QRadar and Splunk; migrate historical data, convert dashboards to workbooks and update SOC processes.|
 [Microsoft Sentinel Black Belt](https://techcommunity.microsoft.com/t5/microsoft-sentinel-blog/what-s-new-earn-your-microsoft-sentinel-black-belt-digital-badge/ba-p/3071558)| New for 2022, our Cloud Security Private Community Digital Badge program has introduced a new L5 Microsoft Sentinel Black Belt Digital Badge for you to earn and display proudly to show your prowess as a Microsoft recognized expert and contributor to the product.|...
 [Sentinel Ninja](https://techcommunity.microsoft.com/t5/microsoft-sentinel-blog/become-a-microsoft-sentinel-ninja-the-complete-level-400/ba-p/1246310)| Sentinel Ninja Training